-I’m planning on doing an article on creating a Facebook group later in the week, so I thought I’d give you a primer on the difference between a Facebook profile, page, & group.
+I thought I’d give you a primer on the difference between a Facebook profile, page, & group.

 A Facebook profile is what you probably refer to as your Facebook page or homepage or news feed.
 It is intended for individuals.
 You add people you know as friends and are able to see each other’s posts.
 This is where you share personal (but not private) info.
 What’s posted on your Facebook profile is usually only visible to your friends and their friends.
 You can adjust the settings to make posts visible to only friends, to everyone, or to select people.
 Here’s a look at mine.